 - Applicants for the academic year program must be in grades 10, 11, or 12; summer applicants must be entering those grades or their first year of college the following fall.

 - Applicants must live in and attend school in the New York City metro area (includes the five boroughs of New York City, as well as areas of New York State, Connecticut, and New Jersey).

 - Applicants must have parent/guardian consent to apply for this program.

-- If accepted, you must have a valid employment certificate (“working papers”) by the start of the program.
+- If accepted, interns must have a valid employment certificate (“working papers”) by the start of the program.
 For complete information about obtaining working papers, visit: https://labor.ny.gov/workerprotection/laborstandards/workprot/wphmpg.shtm.

-Interns who have been eligible for free or reduced cost lunch at school may be offered a stipend to participate.
+Interns with demonstrated financial need may be offered a stipend to participate.
 All applicants attending NYC high schools will be considered for this opportunity.
 Unpaid internships will be provided for all other accepted students, with the option to receive community service hours or school credit.